B1nus/wezy/README.md

 - [ ] Decide how to do array concatenation and repetition (at compile time of course) (this is also for string concatenation since string literals are just arrays)
 - [ ] Decide on creating and concatenating/repeating/other stuff with dynamicly sized slices.
 - [ ] Decide on creating dynamically sized slices. (`slice string = "Hello"`) Maybe? (`string += ", World!"`)
 - [ ] I'm starting to doubt some design decisions.
+I'm starting to like zig more and more.
 - [ ] catch instead of orelse?
 - [ ] Figure out sensible syntax for handling errors such as overflow.
 - [ ] Finalise inferense and coercion rules